Rounding out the Company’s mineral property portfolio is a large, stable of exploration-stage properties; principally in Santa Cruz.

 - Hosts numerous exploration prospects where significant ore grade intersections have been reported from exploration drilling

-The stratigraphy of El Tranquilo project area comprises Triassic schist basement overlain by sporadic andesitic volcanics of the Bajo Pobre Formation followed by a thick, shallow SW dipping sequence of dacitic to rhyolitic pyroclastic deposits and flow-domes of the Chon Aike Formation.
+The stratigraphy of El Tranquilo project area comprises Triassic schist basement overlain by andesitic volcanics of the Bajo Pobre Formation followed by a thick, shallow SW-dipping sequence of dacitic to rhyolitic pyroclastic deposits and flow-domes of the Chon Aike Formation – the major host to precious metal mineralization in the province.
 Persistent, thin, organic material rich sedimentary horizons define temporal breaks between eruptive pyroclastic events.
 A NE-SW oriented, graben style caldera is interpreted to truncate the project area.
 Hydrothermal sinters and eruption breccias have been documented.
 There are significant areas masked by Tertiary marine deposits and Quaternary glacial outwash deposits and basalt flows.

 NE-SW extensional tectonics during the Jurassic Period resulted in the development of a series of NW-SE striking normal faults with vertical movement exceeding 300m in places.